d3v-null/darp/README.md

 python test/test_basic.py
 ```

-Play around with the scanner
+Play around with the scanner. if there has been an update, then something like this will print

 ```bash
 python -m darp --set-owners '{"12:34:56:78:9a:bc":"Housemate A"}'